fanfanyjs/DSND-DisasterResponse/README.md

 The project is divided into three main components
 1. ETL - Extracts, cleans and loads data into an SQL database
 2. Model training - A machine learning pipeline that uses NLTK, scikit-learn's Pipeline and GridSearchCV to conduct multioutput classification using random forest.
-It outputs the final model into a pickle file
+It outputs the final model into a pickle file (Please note that the pickle file cannot be uploaded as the size exceeds the maximum allowed on github.
+The model will need to be retrained should users wish to run it on a local machine.)
 3. Web app - After users enter new messages, the Flask web app will tag the messages with different categories using the trained model.
 It also displays simple visualisation of the dataset.

 ## Dependencies